 Have you seen the cute little clips where two people are texting back and forth in humorous banter?
 Companies like Sprint have recently begun using this strategy in commercials.
 Texting Story is a free app that allows students to record a text message conversation in video format.
 If you’re thinking outside the box, you can use it to hit a plethora of opportunities for standards practice!

 Students can create infographics and social media images using this free design website.
-Book covers, infographic resumes, business cards, research reports, YouTube channel art…the possibilities are endless.
+Book covers, infographic resumes, business cards, research reports, YouTube channel art, digital one pagers…the possibilities are endless.

 Sutori is an inspiring platform students can use to practice vocabulary, to create timelines, and to formatively check understanding.
 It allows students to add attachments and to comment on one another’s work.
 Plus, the website has some content already developed, so if it fits your learning targets, it may save you time!